-James G. Martin was appointed on November 10, 2008, to fill the Circuit Court vacancy in the 21st Judicial District, which is composed of partner at Stites & Harbison in Nashville.
+James G. Martin was appointed on November 10, 2008, to fill the Circuit Court vacancy in the 21st Judicial District, which is composed of Williamson, Hickman, Perry and Lewis counties.
+Prior to his appointment, Martin was a partner at Stites & Harbison in Nashville.